SalomePlatform/sat/doc/src/configuration.rst

         ...

 Please note the workdir variable is defined in the above example with references to other sections defined in other configurations files (i.e. $LOCAL and $VARS).
-It's a useful Pyconf functionality).
+It's a useful Pyconf functionality.
 Most of the global variables are optionnal, except name and workdir.

 Environment subsection